raspberrypi/documentation/configuration/mailboxes/README.md

 The `vcmailbox` application simply sends a user supplied set of 32bit words (in decimal or hexadecimal if using 0x) to the mailbox property system, then displays the resulting returned values.

-## Using mailboxes is userland code
+## Using mailboxes in userland code

 Please see the `vcmailbox` source code for some example functions to access mailboxes from user applications.

 The source for `vcmailbox` can  be found [here](https://github.com/raspberrypi/userland/blob/master/host_applications/linux/apps/vcmailbox/vcmailbox.c)

+There is also a very simple example for getting the Pi serial number via a mailbox here [here](https://github.com/AndrewFromMelbourne/raspi_serialnumber/blob/master/serialnumber_mailbox.c)

 ## Using the Mailboxes from Kernel modules